SAP-samples/btp-task-center-integration/s4hana-on-prem-scenario/README.md

 ### ToDo
 **!
 Please check following topiucs before releasing the mission!**
 - [ ] Check the IAS / IPS cards; here UUID Is menentioend - not Global ID.
 Please check on latest documentation
-- [ ] Refactor alsop general stuff ... maybe only one card whcih all scenarios refer to
+- [ ] Refactor alsop general stuff ... maybe only one card which all scenarios refer to

 - [ ] check image size - maybe has to be re-sized.
 Any general guidance?

-- [ ] should we add link to teh Github repo so customer can conrtibute
+- [ ] should we add link to teh Github repo so customer can contrtibute

 - [ ] wie kann ich auf eine Karte referenzieren?

-## SAP S/4HANA on-premise edition
+## SAP S/4HANA Integration with SAP Task Center

 This repository contains content for the cards which are used in the SAP Discovery Center project board.